Describing quantum metrology with erasure errors using weight distributions of classical codes: Discussions

 \section{Discussions}

 In summary, we have studied the performance of code-inspired probe states for the problem of noisy quantum metrology.
-Our bounds on the ultimate precision holds for any set of erased qubits, as long as no more than $t$ qubits have been erased.
 We find that there is a strong connection between noisy quantum metrology and classical coding theory.
 Namely, the QFI is related to the variances of the weight distributions of shortened codes.
 The larger the variance, the larger the corresponding QFI.
 Moreover, we have a boosting lemma that implies that any CSS code, when concatenated with repetition codes of linear length can be useful for robust field-sensing with a constant number of erasure errors \footnote{These boosted probe states have a similar form to those proposed in \cite{dur2014improved}, and indeed, our results are reminiscent of those in \cite{lu2015robust}.}.
 We thereby side-step the no-go result of random codes for robust field-sensing by having these CSS codes to have asymptotically vanishing relative distance.
 We also expect that when the CSS codes are concatenated with repetition codes, we will also do very well for burst erasure errors, but we leave this for future work.

+In general, erasure errors do not commute with the signal, and therefore their impact in the different stages of the quantum sensing protocol is different.
+In our model, we assume that only errors occur during signal accumulation, which models the scenario where the dominant noise process occurs before signal accumulation.
+When erasures occur during state preparation, one would expect the QFI to degrade more than if the erasures occur later.
+This is because if $t$ erasure errors occur at the end of signal accumulation just before measurement, for QEC codes that correct at least $t$ errors, then the erasure errors do not decrease the QFI \cite{huang2022imaging}.
+More recently, the active QEC has been shown to be an effective way to combat erasure errors (and deletion errors \cite{ouyang2021permutation}) that occur during signal accumulation \cite{ouyang2022quantum}.

+We like to highlight the distinction between our protocol and the usual QEC setting.
+In the usual QEC setting, the goal is to minimize the logical error rate using active QEC given some predetermined amount of noise.
+In our setting, we want to choose the best QEC states to maximize the QFI, without the use of active QEC.
+In particular, our setting does not require the logical error rate to be low; only the QFI is the metric of merit here.
+Hence, we like to emphasize that while our probe state is indeed a logical state of some CSS code, the advantage we get after erasures is only in terms of precision in the context of metrology and not in the logical error rate for the code.